matthewsander3/se-group-13/README.md

 ## About

 This project was our final project and counted as our final exam for the semester.
-The professor asked each group to build a software from the ground up by using any technology we wanted.
+The professor asked each group to build an application from the ground up by using any technology we wanted.
 We were placed into different groups of three to five people.
 The goal of this project was to give us an idea of software engineering best practices.
-We learned about interaction between the development team and the client, designing the project based on client needs by using personas, scenarios and user stories.
+We learned about the interaction between the development team and the client, designing the project based on client needs by using personas, scenarios, and user stories.
 We also learned about popular software methodologies such as agile and scrum.
-After having distributed responsabilities among members, we organized ourselves by doing small scrums meeting to discuss features and functionalities, and made sure we stayed updated with the client (The professor).
+After having distributed responsibilities among members, we organized ourselves by doing small scrums meetings to discuss features and functionalities and made sure we stayed updated with the client (The professor).

 ## Features